vtphan/plot-tutorial/docs/installation.md

 ### Script installation
 - Download [install script](install.sh)
 - From command prompt, run "bash install.sh"

+The R scripts will be installed in $HOME/bin, which will be added to your PATH.

 ### Manual installation and configuration
 - At command prompt: make $HOME/bin